 I have had a home on Shore Drive in Edgewater since 1991.
-It is such a pleasure to develop and psychotherapy practice and contribute to well-being of our community in a very personal and meaningful way.
+It is such a pleasure to develop and psychotherapy practice here, and contribute to the well-being of our community in a very personal and meaningful way.
 I think therapy is about connecting with you in a non-judgmental, cooperative and friendly way.
-My life’s experience and clinical training gives me the capabilities to relate with you as a person and see things from your perspective to quickly address your practical and emotional needs.
+My life’s experience and clinical training gives me the capabilities to relate with you as a person, and see things from your perspective to quickly address your practical and emotional needs.

 I have 31-years of experience as a research scientist, director and consultant at the National Institute of Mental Health and in the biotechnology industry.
-I graduated from the clinical psychotherapy program at Columbia University with experience at the Institute for Contemporary Psychotherapy and the Employee Development Center.
-My experience in Maryland includes the Corsica River Mental Health Services, the Center for Children, Second Genesis and Tateioms.
+I graduated from the clinical psychotherapy program at Columbia University with training experience at the Institute for Contemporary Psychotherapy and the Employee Development Center.
+My experience in Maryland includes the Corsica River Mental Health Services, the Center for Children in La Plata, Second Genesis and Tateioms.
 As a solution focused clinical, I am experienced in a range of therapeutic approaches, including mindfulness and DBT.
 I work in one-on-one sessions and run process, support, problem solving and substance abuse recovery groups.

 I was very fortunate to receive clinical training from the Institute for Contemporary Psychotherapy and the Employee Development Center of the Cornell University School of Public Health in Manhattan where I served to address mood, personality and stress-related disorders, substance abuse and dependency, sexual dysfunction and couple relationship conflicts, extended grief, behavior problems, as well as employment-related issues, career challenges of adults and their families.
 This experience involved both individual counseling sessions as well as finding social support and family resources.